UltraStar-Deluxe/legacy-sourceforge-svn-mirror/Game/Output/ReadMe.txt

 New features and functions:
 + Challenge mode:
-  - Sing with up to 9 players in a compitition!
+  - Sing with up to 9 players in a competition!

 + Medley support:
   - Sing shortet versions of your songs!
 The program tries to recognize suitable sections automatically.
 You can also set tags for manual definitions.